New Jersey Right to Bail

-Amount of bail should not be excessive, though controlling test is not defendant’s financial capacity.
-Though indigency of accused must be considered in determining amount of bail, it cannot of itself outweigh nature of crime.
+Amount of bail should not be excessive.
+Although controlling test is not defendant’s financial capacity.
+Indigency of accused must be considered in determining amount of bail.
+However it cannot of itself outweigh nature of crime.
 Excessive bail requirement must not be utilized as a means of confining accused until trial.

-Fairness in bail practices involves not only the initial setting of bail amounts and conditions, but also the continuing and careful review of the bail set on defendants who are unable to make bail.
+Fairness in bail practices involves not only the initial setting of bail amounts and conditions.
+It also includes the continuing and careful review of the bail set on defendants who are unable to make bail.
 Such subsequent reviews normally involve much more information than was available to the judge or judicial officer who initially set the bail.

-Criminal Presiding Judges and Municipal Presiding Judges must ensure that all defendants held on bail receive their first appearance within 72 hours pursuant to R. 3:4-2 and R. 7:3-1.
-Further, Criminal Presiding Judges and Municipal Presiding Judges must ensure that procedures are in place to periodically review bail amounts of all incarcerated defendant charged with matters cognizable in the municipal courts or held on post-adjudication warrants to make sure that they are not held for unreasonable periods of time.
+Criminal Presiding Judges and Municipal Presiding Judges must ensure that all defendants held on bail receive their first appearance within 72 hours.
+This is pursuant to R. 3:4-2 and R. 7:3-1.
+Further, Criminal Presiding Judges and Municipal Presiding Judges must ensure that procedures are in place to periodically review bail amounts of all incarcerated defendants.
+This applies if they are charged with matters cognizable in the municipal courts or held on post-adjudication warrants to make sure that they are not held for unreasonable periods of time.

 Contact Our Right to Bail Attorneys in NJ